 These 2013 Grant Burge Icon wines are available now nationally through BWS and Dan Murphys.

-* A late 19th century Europe phylloxera epidemic destroyed most of the wine grape vineyards in Europe, most notably in France
+* A late 19th-century phylloxera epidemic destroyed most of the wine grape vineyards in Europe, most notably in France.

 Disclaimer: To taste these wines for review these wines were gifted.